-A hot key is a combination of the fn key (1) and one of the function keys (2).
+A hot key is a combination of the fn key and either the esc key or one of the function keys.

 To use a hot key:

 A Briefly press the fn key, and then briefly press the second key of the hot key combination.